 There are a number of different medications that may worsen or cause tinnitus.
 In general, the higher the dose of the medication, the worse the tinnitus will become.
 Frequently, the unwanted noise will disappear once you stop using the drug.
 Some of the medications that are known to cause or make tinnitus worse include the following:

-Also, some herbal supplements may cause tinnitus, and also caffeine and nicotine.
+Also, some herbal supplements may cause tinnitus, as well as caffeine and nicotine.

 Anybody may develop tinnitus.
 However, the following factors can increase your risk: